codernayeem/guessing-game-gui/README.md

-# guessing-game-gui
+# Guessing Game
-A gui game where computer guess your number
+A game where computer guess your number.
+It is made by python and Tkinter.